INTERACT

 Downloads

-Heise INTERACT will direct you to an archive of David Heise’s ACT Website for the INTERACT software download and guide.
+Java INTERACT 2. will direct you to an archive of David Heise’s last version of the INTERACT software.

 The PDF guide can be downloaded separately here.